Films & TV Shows That Use My Music

 Samite composed Film Score

-taking root: the vision of wangari maathai
+the vision of wangari maathai

 Taking Root tells the dramatic story of Kenyan Nobel Peace Prize Laureate Wangari Maathai whose simple act of planting trees grew into a nationwide movement to safeguard the environment, protect human rights, and defend democracy—a movement for which this charismatic woman became an iconic inspiration.